 What if I placed into the class I wanted?

 Congratulations!
-Continue to use your Prep and Learning Module to improve your chances for success.
+We hope you continue to use your Prep and Learning Module to improve your chances for success.
 The placement result required is the minimum preparation for your course.
 Take advantage of the individualized review and learning features in ALEKS to get a better grade in your class.

 Can I retake the ALEKS PPL Assessment?

 Students who are not satisfied with their course placement have the opportunity to retake the assessment.
 You may take up to three Placement Assessments.
 However, to make each attempt worthwhile, it is important that you spend time working in your ALEKS Prep and Learning Module between Placement Assessments so that you can improve your skills.

 Can I retake the ALEKS Placement Assessment immediately?